Swiss probe leak of Julius Baer data to German officials

-ZURICH (Reuters) - Swiss prosecutors have opened a probe into how client data from private bank Julius Baer BAER.VX reached German officials cracking down on tax evasion, marking an escalation in a tax dispute between the two countries.
+ZURICH, Sept 6 (Reuters) - Swiss prosecutors have opened a probe into how client data from private bank Julius Baer reached German officials cracking down on tax evasion, marking an escalation in a tax dispute between the two countries.

 Late last month, Zurich-based Julius Baer said client data had been leaked.
 According to Swiss media, the data was then passed on to officials in North Rhine-Westphalia, a German state which has tapped leaked Swiss data before as part of efforts to hunt tax dodgers.